Facyla/esope/mod/elgg_menus/README.md

 	.elgg-menu-MENU_NAME .elgg-child-menu { display: none; }
 	.elgg-menu-MENU_NAME li:hover .elgg-child-menu { display: block; }

-### Translated menus
+### Multilingual / translated menus
-The plugin will detect alternative versions of menus and use them it they exist.
+The plugin will detect alternative versions of menus and use them if they exist.
-If the translated menu do not exist, it will default to main language When using menu names in theme plugins, use the canonical menu name (without language extension).
+If the translated menu do not exist, it will default to main language When using menu names in theme plugins, always use the canonical menu name (without language extension).

 To provide language-aware versions of menus :
 1. Edit a menu